kaihsin/Tor10/Readme.md

     1. Fix bugs for UniTensor.shape() if is_diag = True
     2. Change the Definition of Bond.
 The In-bond and Out-bond are defined within the UniTensor. (see documentation for details)
     3. Add new sparse structure: [is_blockform] to efficiently store the tensor with symmetry. (currently has limited function support.)
     4. Add U1 and Zn Symmetry class.
-This object as the generator that handle the rule for combine bonds and Symmetry stuff in the UniTensor (for future develope)
+This object as the generator that handle the rule for combine bonds and Symmetry stuff in the UniTensor (for future develope
     5. Update the example.py
+    6. Change shape to @property
+    7. The Permute and Contract can only be intra- in-bond/out-bond.
+    8. in aspect of 7., Permute API is changed.
+    9. Reshape will return new UniTensor, as it re-define the underlying physical space.
+    10. Explicity define the in-bond as bra, out-bond as ket
+    11. Hosvd, the return Tensor in/out bond layout
+    12. Add UniTensor.Whole_transpose(), it is use to permute all in-bond to out-bond and vise versa.

 ## Release version
-    v0.2
+    v0.2.1

 ## Requirements
     pytorch>=1.0